 Q: How important are energy efficiency jobs?

 A: More than 2.1 million Americans work in energy efficiency, the largest part of the entire U.S. energy sector.
 Efficiency workers cut energy waste in myriad ways.
 They are also an economic development engine devoted to designing and building a better, healthier future.

 Q: What does the report base its findings on?

 A: The data foundational to all annual Energy Efficiency Jobs in America reports originates with the U.S. Energy and Employment Report (USEER), an annual comprehensive produced by the U.S. Department of Energy that looks at employment across the entire U.S. energy sector.
-The USEER methodology has been used for local, state, and federal energy related data collection and analysis for a decade.
-The 2021 USEER analyzes data from the U.S. Bureau of Labor Statistics (BLS) Quarterly Census of Employment and Wages (QCEW) to track employment across: Fuels; Electric Power Generation; Transmission, Distribution, and Storage; Energy Efficiency; and Motor Vehicles.
-It was prepared by the National Association of State Energy Officials (NASEO) with the assistance of subcontractors the Energy Futures Initiative (EFI) and BW Research Partnership, funded by the Department of Energy under Award Number DE-OP0000028.
-The 2021 USEER also includes data from a unique supplemental survey capturing responses from approximately 35,000 business representatives across the U.S.
+The USEER methodology has been used for local, state, and federal energy related data collection and analysis for nearly a decade.
+The 2022 USEER analyzes the most recent data from the U.S. Bureau of Labor Statistics (BLS) Quarterly Census of Employment and Wages (QCEW) to track annual employment across: Fuels; Electric Power Generation; Transmission, Distribution, and Storage; Energy Efficiency; and Motor Vehicles.
+It was prepared by BW Research Partnership, and reviewed and published by the Department of Energy.
+The 2022 USEER also includes data from a unique supplemental survey capturing responses from approximately 33,000 business representatives across the U.S.

 Q: Can you tell me more about the supplemental survey?